Robert-Nickel/bdd.guru/00_Nickel_BDD.md

 ## Why Behavior-driven development?
 Quantify the industries interest in BDD

-The State of Agile Report[@stateOfAgile] is a annually executed survey that started 2007 and since then provides insights into the application of agile methodologies and practices over a large range of different companies worldwide.
+The annual "State of Agile" Report started 2007 and provides since then insights into the application of agile methodologies and practices over a large range of different companies worldwide.
-For the 14th State of Agile Report 1121 surveys were collected [@stateOfAgile, p.5] whereas for the Report from 2015 3880 surveys where collected[@stateOfAgile, p.2].
-The survey tries to be representative in terms of localization, company size and industries and it exists since more than 12 years, therefore it might contain a convincing insight into the application of BDD, at least among the companies that participated in the survey.
-Here is a table of BDD mentionings by year, that states the application of BDD among the participants in percent.
-BDD is listed under different captions: In the earlier surveys it was an agile method, then it became an agile technique and sind 2016 it is listed as engineering practice.
+For the 14th State of Agile Report 1121 surveys were collected [@stateOfAgile14, p.5] and for the Report from 2015 even 3880 surveys where collected[@stateOfAgile10, p.2].
+The survey is handed out to agile practicioners and executives.
+It is aimed to be representative in terms of localization, company size and industries and it exists since more than 12 years, therefore it might contain a convincing insight into the employment of BDD, at least among the companies that participated in the survey.
+This table of percental BDD employment per year shows a significantly growing application of BDD, especially since 2015 BDD appears to gain relevance each year except 2019.

 Report | BDD used by | BDD listed as
 :-: | :-: | :-: